Six Super Scenic Places to Fly a Kite

 Remember the final scene in Mary Poppins, where the Banks family skips merrily down the lane while singing “Let’s Go Fly A Kite” before launching one into the sky with utter glee?
-Alas, those were much simpler times.
-But in a day and age where iPads give your kids the world at their fingertips, technology can’t replace the jubilant feeling of channeling a gust of wind and making a kite soar in the sky with your own two hands.
-Here are five easy, breezy places to fly a kite in the city for some good old fashioned fun in the great outdoors.
+Those simple pleasures are still just as fun, and just as available.
+In a day and age where iPads give your kids the world at their fingertips, technology still can’t replace the jubilant feeling of channeling a gust of wind and making a kite soar in the sky with your own two hands.
+Here are six easy, breezy places to fly a kite in the city for some good old fashioned fun in the great outdoors.
 Bonus: Each place has views of the city and the ocean that will make your kite-flying adventure the perfect photo opp.
+Now take that kite up to the highest height, and send it soaring…

 Where: Manhattan Beach at Highland and 27th Street